 - Expy: Apart from a few mentions of them being in Korea, the sets, costumes and props are clearly meant to evoke The Vietnam War which was ongoing at the time.
 This was intentional.note

 - Fake Assisted Suicide: "Painless Pole" becomes suicidal after discovering he is impotent.
 His comrades arrange an elaborate living funeral for him, capped off by a putative suicide pill—but instead of dying he wakes up in bed beside Lt.
 Dish, who cures his affliction.

 - Feedback Rule: The P.A. announcements are routinely interrupted by loud feedback.

 - Halfway Plot Switch: Suddenly becomes a football movie for some reason in the last half-hour.
 One might ask where they got a full football field, plus actual uniforms in Korea; the answer is, one of the Generals had a major thing for running inter-unit football games, and had done it the year before as well.

 - Hawaiian-Shirted Tourist: Trapper John wears a Hawaiian shirt in several scenes.

-- Imagine Spot: Toward the end when Hawkeye comes into the O.R. to tell him they've got their orders to go home, Duke has a quick flash of himself emerging from a plane back in the States and being greeted by his wife and kids.note
+- Imagine Spot: Toward the end when Hawkeye comes into the O.R. to tell Duke they've gotten their orders to go home, Duke has a quick flash of himself emerging from a plane back in the States and being greeted by a loud welcoming party including his wife and kids.note

 - Initialism Title: Short for "Mobile Army Surgical Hospital".

 - Invulnerable Knuckles: Averted.
-When Trapper punches Frank Burns in the face, he appears to be in as much if not more pain than Burns.
+When Trapper punches Frank Burns in the face for reducing Boone to tears, he appears to be in as much if not more pain than Burns.

 - Kick the Dog: Frank Burns brings the young Private Boone to tears by telling him that his bringing the wrong needle caused a patient's death, even though the patient died before Boone could have brought it.